 We may also see some enormous moves on crypto as they are designed to replicate the scarcity of precious metals and remain transparent and free from government manipulations.
 But countries like China and Russia are planning to roll out their own government issued cryptocurrency.
 This is something we must be fearful of and act decisively against.
 Allowing our governments to control our money can lead to serious long-term consequences.
 If not the current leadership, someone down the line will misuse the power to freeze and seize your account if they assume you are a risk to their political power.
 In addition to controlling your money, they may be able to trace your every purchase, have access to a lifetime of data and will be able to set boundaries of where and what you can use the currency for.

-So to sum up, I think the best option left for us is to understand how the rigged financial system works and play the game like the super rich.
+So to sum up, I think the best option left for us is to understand how the rigged financial system works and play the game like an insider.
 For 12 years since the 2008 crash, I’ve been studying how the economy works and began following the moves of successful investors that are aware of the fundamental forces and applied my tiny savings in a similar way.
-Recently, I exited from all stocks and am currently positioned 40% in physical gold and silver for security (buried in a secret location with a treasure map), 40% in bullion vault app to allow for a quick exchange, 10% in crypto as a bet and 10% ready in cash to buy into gold and silver mining stocks once the market crashes and stocks becomes undervalued.
-This is my all in bet, the biggest gamble of a lifetime that I see as the only way to obtain a plot of land without going into 30 years of debt slavery.
+I am currently positioned in physical gold, silver and crypto.
+I see this as the only way to obtain a plot of land without going into 30 years of debt slavery.
 Note that I am not a financial advisor so don’t take my word and do your own research.
-Many people allocate a small percentage of their wealth in precious metals as a hedge against inflation and the decision is up to you what you feel is the best protection against things to come.
+Many people allocate a small percentage of their wealth in precious metals and crypto as a hedge against inflation and the decision is up to you what you feel is the best protection against things to come.